PrometisLab/transaction_labelling/README.md

 This project is currently in the development phase.
 All mappings are still being validated and may be subject to change.
 Everything is provided as is and no guarantees are made about the accuracy or completeness of the mappings.

+###TODO:
+- Income labels for retail need to be mapped upon Canberra Group Handbook income classifications.
+- All labels should eventually be consistent and mappeable to SNA standards.
+- Multi-organisational validation of the mappings, ideally through a standardised method.

 ## Overview

 This project provides mapping tables and tools to convert different types of industry and classification codes into standardized economic utilities as defined by international standards, including: